arildj78/OpenFieldMill/README.md

 with static during hoisting operations.

-Even though the device is planned to be used for real life measurements, the primary objective is to get better understanding of _Electrostatics_ as well as _Electronics Engineering_ while still keeping a tight DIY budget.
+Even though the device is planned to be used for real life measurements, the primary objective is to get a better understanding of _Electrostatics_ as well as _Electronics Engineering_ while still keeping a tight DIY budget.
 The project is based on a [Field Mill published by James A. Campbell](http://www.precisionstrobe.com/jc/fieldmill/fieldmill.html).